Vi-vek9135/Task_1_Translation/Translate_my_text/README.md

 ## Getting Started

-1. Clone the repository: 'git clone https://github.com/JTarakRam/Translate_my_text.git'
+1. Clone the repository: 'git clone url'

 2. Navigate to the project directory: `cd Translate`